Updated July 2, 2021.

 Aloha!
 It’s a very special Where I Went Wednesday!
 If you’ve been following along on the blog, you know my sweet husband and I just took a big anniversary trip to beautiful Hawaii!
 After our first anniversary on O’ahu (the island with Honolulu, Waikiki, and Pearl Harbor), we decided to spend every anniversary on an island, for as many years as we can.
 Islands are great because they are reputably exotic, romantic, and relaxing–after all, there’s only so far you can go!

-But once I started planning our trip to Hawaii’s Big Island, I quickly found myself overwhelmed!
+But once I started planning our trip to the Island of Hawai’i, I quickly found myself overwhelmed!
 Trip planning is something I do often and even enjoy, so I knew if I was overwhelmed, there were probably others out there who feel the same way when planning a Hawaiian getaway.
-So here you go, folks: your ultimate guide to planning a Big Island getaway!
+So here you go, folks: your ultimate guide to planning an Island of Hawai’i getaway!

-1. Understand that the Big Island is BIG!
+1. Understand that the Island of Hawai’i is BIG!

 It’s really big, as in, all the other Hawaiian islands can fit into it twice–and it’s still growing!
 It would take you about an hour and a half to two hours (with no weather problems or bathroom stops) to drive from one side to the other on Saddle Road, which cuts through the middle of the island.
 Looking to drive all the way around the island?
 That’ll be about seven hours of driving time.
 That does not include stopping to look at and enjoy the beauty of Hawaii!